xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 This command line will bring the specimen to the picked item position, with some image shift in the last image of the routine takes, in buffer A.

-It is useful to point out that this is perhaps one of the most fundamental difference between SerialEM and other data collection software - it doesn't rely on the template at all.
+I should point out that this is perhaps one of the most fundamental difference between SerialEM and other data collection software - it doesn't rely on the template at all.
 As long as an item in a valid map is defined (picked), **SerialEM** will drive the stage there!